Weekly Services

 Family Shabbat

-These monthly evenings start with dinner together in the social hall and include blessings over the candles, wine, challah, and children .
-After dinner, there is a family-friendly service beginning at 7:30 pm during which we celebrate all the members who have birthdays that month.
-To end the evening, we enjoy an oneg Shabbat, often featuring sweet treats, like cake and ice cream.
+Our Family potluck Shabbat dinners are back!
+Watch our e-blasts for dates and themes.
+These evenings start with dinner together in the social hall and include blessings over the candles, wine, challah, and children .
+After dinner, there is a family-friendly service beginning at 7:30 pm and to end the evening, we enjoy an oneg Shabbat, often featuring sweet treats, like cake and ice cream.

 Tuesday Morning Minyan